-Article 20 (Requirements relating to simplicity) of the Securitisation Regulation :
+Article 20 (Requirements relating to simplicity) of the Securitisation Regulation

-For the purpose of compliance with Article 20(2) of the Securitisation Regulation, the Seller and the Issuer confirm that pursuant to Article L. 214-169 V 4° of the French Monetary and Financial Code "the assignment of the receivables and of their ancillary rights shall remain valid (la cession conserve ses effets après le jugement d'ouverture) notwithstanding that the seller is in a state of cessation of payments (cessation des paiements) on the relevant purchase date (au moment de cette cession) and notwithstanding the opening of any proceeding governed by Book VI of the French Commercial Code (dispositions du Livre VI du Code de Commerce) or any equivalent proceeding governed by any foreign law (procédure équivalente sur le fondement d'un droit étranger) against the seller after such purchase (postérieurement à cette cession)." (see "SALE AND PURCHASE OF THE HOME LOAN RECEIVABLES - Purchase of the Home Loan Receivables and of the Ancillary Rights").
-As a result thereof Article 20(5) of the Securitisation Regulation is not applicable.
-This is also confirmed by the legal opinion of White&Case LLP, Avocats à la Cour, qualified external legal counsels with experience in the field of securitisations, which legal opinion has been made available to PCS, being the third party certification agent in respect of the Securitisation Regulation and to any relevant competent authority referred to in Article 29 (Designation of competent authorities) of the Securitisation Regulation.
+In so far as regards Article 20(2) of the Securitisation Regulation, reference is made to the fact that pursuant to Article L. 214-169 V 4° of the French Monetary and Financial Code "the assignment of the receivables and of their ancillary rights shall remain valid (la cession conserve ses effets après le jugement d'ouverture) not withstanding that the seller is in a state of cessation of payments (cessation des paiements) on the relevant purchase date (au moment de cette cession) and notwithstanding the opening of any proceeding governed by Book VI of the French Commercial Code (dispositions du Livre VI du Code de Commerce) or any equivalent proceeding governed by any foreign law (procédure équivalente sur le fondement d'un droit étranger) against the seller after such purchase (postérieurement à cette cession)." (see "SALE AND PURCHASE OF THE RECEIVABLES - Assignment and Transfer of the Receivables").
+This is also confirmed by the legal opinion of White&Case LLP, Avocats à la Cour, qualified external legal counsels with experience in the field of securitisations, which legal opinion has been made available to PCS, being the third party certification agent in respect of the securitisation described in this Prospectus and authorised pursuant to Article 28 (Third party verifying STS compliance) of the Securitisation Regulation and may be made available to any relevant competent authority referred to in Article 29 (Designation of competent authorities) of the Securitisation.